lucaskorol21/GO-RXR/PAPER/paper.md

 ![Flowchart of GO-RXR.
 The flowchart illustrates the path the software uses to take the experimental data and convert them into a depth-dependent density profile.\label{fig:flowchart}](../FIGURES/go-rxr-flowchart.png)

+GO-RXR incorporates a suite of global optimization algorithms specifically designed to tackle the inherent complexities of RXR data analysis.
+Among these, Differential Evolution (DE), Simplicial Homology Global Optimization (SHGO), and Dual Annealing are the primary methods utilized, each chosen for their effectiveness in handling the high-dimensional optimization challenges typical of RXR.
+A significant enhancement provided by GO-RXR is the integration of boundary and weight functions, which enable the selective emphasis of specific data regions, thereby improving the precision and relevance of the optimization results [@korol_MSc_2023].
+Additionally, the objective function includes a total variation penalty, ensuring that the optimization not only fits the data but also preserves its physical trends, resulting in more accurate and reliable outcomes [@korol_MSc_2023].
+These global optimization algorithms, combined with local optimization methods for post-processing refinement, allow GO-RXR to effectively model the structural and electronic properties of thin-film materials.
+The algorithms are implemented within GO-RXR using the SciPy library [@virtanen2020_scipy].

 ## Example use-cases